cmake-js/fastcall/README.md

 <!-- /TOC -->

+# About

+**fastcall** is a foreign function interface library which aim is to provide an easy to use, 100% JavaScript based method for developers to use native shared libraries in Node.js, without needing to touch anything in C++ and without sacrificing too much performance.
+It's designed with performance and simplicity in mind, an it has comparable function call overhead with hand made C++ native modules.
+See the [benchmarks](#benchmarks).

 # Why?

-Writing native module is about wrapping a native library's C based API to JavaScript, in almost all cases.
-However, shared libraries and their functions could get loaded under a process' address space dynamically, and that dynamic binding could get implemented in pure JavaScript with a right npm module by hand.
-So, there is no need to write native modules for that purpose in C++, with Nan and black magic.

 There is a a popular dynamic binding library for Node.js:
 [node-ffi](https://github.com/node-ffi/node-ffi).
 Then why we need another one could ask?
 For performance!
 There is a good 20x-40x function call performance overhead when using [node-ffi](https://github.com/node-ffi/node-ffi) compared to hand made C++ native module, which is unacceptable in most cases (see the [benchmarks](#benchmarks)).

-# About

-**fastcall** is a JavaScript foreign function interface library.
-It's designed with performance and simplicity in mind, an it has comparable function call overhead with hand made C++ native modules.
-See the [benchmarks](#benchmarks).

 ## Features